AntonLGVS/AntonLGVS/README.md

 - 👋 Hi, I’m Anton Naydenov
 - 👀 I’m interested in Java Stack from Spring Framework, Project Reactor, ElasticSearch, Apache Kafka and more other very good projects
 - 🌱 I’m a beginner contributer to open source projects.
-- 📫 How to reach me at email lagavas@gmail.com
+- 📫 Reach me at email lagavas@gmail.com